outbe/outbe-contracts/adrs/ADR-0300-Consumption-Unit.md

     /// Nominal currency from Consumption Records
     pub nominal_currency: String,
     /// Where the CU is allocated by the User.
-    /// A user can change commitment Pool at any time prior to CU NFT selection in raffle pub commitment_pool_id: u16,
+    /// A user can change vector at any time prior to CU NFT selection in raffle pub vector: u16,
-    /// Calculated according to initial Native Coin Price, PGT and allocated Commitment Pool.
+    /// Calculated according to initial Native Coin Price, PGT and allocated vector.
-    /// FloorPrice is to be re-calculated each time out of the update of the Commitment Pool pub floor_price: Decimal,
+    /// FloorPrice is to be re-calculated each time out of the update of the vector pub floor_price: Decimal,
     /// Hashes identifying consumption records batch
     pub hashes: Vec<String>,